taurean/weatherbot/README.md

 - run `npm i` to install necessary packages
 - run `npm run dev` to run the app locally
 - run `npm run storybook` to view component documentation
+- run `npm run test` to run tests
+- to tets mock data, update `USE_MOCK` to `true` to use mock data instead of API results

+## Things I would change if this were a real product

+- Firefox currently doesn't support `:has()` in CSS, I would use a different approach for styling the celsius/fahrenheit toggle

 ## Requirements